Korean War Legacy Project

 Embed:

-James M. Oyadomari shares he has been fortunate to return to Korea on two occasions.
-Although his recollections of what the country was like while he was stationed there are limited, he explains he was amazed by how much it has been rebuilt over the past 50 years.
-He shares he is proud of the country's success and the role he played in it.
-He articulates he would like to one day see the war officially come to an end and lead to a unified Korea, but he questions how this will be possible under the current leadership of North Korea.
+James M. Oyadomari mentions that he has been fortunate to return to Korea on two occasions.
+While his memories of his time there are limited, he is amazed by how much the country has been rebuilt over the past 50 years.
+He expresses pride in Korea's success and the role he played in it.
+He hopes to see the war officially come to an end and a unified Korea in the future; however, he questions how this will be possible given the current leadership in North Korea.

 Share YouTube: